swethatanamala/swethatanamala.github.io/_posts/2018-10-31-summary-of-two-stream-convnets.md

     * 6.8k videos in total
     * annotated into 51 action classes

-The following observation are made from the experiments that were done by the authors.
+The following are the observations from the results of experiments.
 - Spatial ConvNet solely trained on the UCF-101 dataset leads to over-fitting, therefore authors opted for training the last layer on top of a pre-trained ConvNet.
 - Experiments on temporal ConvNet resulted that optical flow stacking performs better than trajectory stacking.
 - Temporal ConvNets significantly outperform the spatial ConvNets, which confirms the importance of motion importance for action recognition.